Don't get stuck with a tough-to-sell condo

 You'll want to purchase a property in a high-demand location that appeals to the young and old and that is priced far below the single-family options in the area.

-But avoid buildings with tons of amenities and luxuries that drive up homeowners association fees.
+Avoid buildings with tons of amenities and luxuries that drive up homeowners association fees.
 The high fee is a turn-off to people who don’t plan to use all of these features.

-Two bedrooms are better than one, but make sure that extra bedroom is legally considered a bedroom.
+Just make sure that extra bedroom is legally considered a bedroom.
 A den or loft probably won't count.

 Smart move 3.
 Know what a good layout looks like.